gabon africa bwiti initiation retreat

 We know that a Western Iboga ceremony involves a significant period of integration time, in which we must curate our thoughts, our actions, our relationships, our environment and our influences, to support the teachings Iboga has imparted.
 It is work, and it is often challenging.
 But we know that if we do not stray from practicing truth, the rewards are immeasurable.

-It is obvious that the Full Initiation is not for everyone.
+A Bwiti Initiation is not for everyone.
 However, for those who read these words and still feel the calling, the dire importance, of showing up in the fire, of moving through it unfalteringly, in the spirit of freedom, joy, purpose and truth — in the spirit of ending human suffering — we must journey to the root.

-JOURNEY LED BY BWITI SHAMAN MOUGHENDA
+JOURNEY LED BY BWITI NIMA / SHAMAN DIMESSA

 THE JOURNEY INCLUDES